Ali-Sdg90/SoulLog/README.md

 **Description:**
 SoulLog is a cross-platform personal daily log and calendar app designed to track your daily life in detail.
 It provides a unified experience on **Windows desktop** and **mobile devices**, while keeping the core logic and state shared across platforms.
 The app is intuitive and visually appealing, making daily logging a pleasant experience.

+## Vision

+SoulLog is more than just a diary—it’s a “soul tracker” that helps users reflect on their daily life while combining modern design and cross-platform accessibility.

 ## Features

 -   **Daily Logging:**